richwaters/StoryAlign/README.md

 ### epubdiff.sh
-This is a tool that performs a diff on 2 epubs.
+This is a tool that performs a diff on two epubs.
 It doesn't do the diff itself, as it relies on an external tool (set by DIFFTOOL) at the top of the script for that.
 It just unzips the epubs into temporary directories and calls the difftool to perform the diff.

 Usage is: epubdiff.sh \<epub file 1\> \<epub file 2\>